Promotions and Events

 (Photo by MAK - Left to right: Marino Tumpic, Gabrijel Erman, Zeljko Mogoros, Zorislav Sojat, Petar Gljuscic and Miroslav Ambrus-Kis.
 "Veli Joze" rover is in front.)

-Vidulini is consisted of only 15 houses, population is 50.
+The village Vidulini is in the middle of the Istria peninsula, the very obvious piece of land on the east coast of northernmost Adriatic.
+The nearest town there is Kanfanar.
+This is the magic part of Croatia which many of visitors have nicknamed "The Unknown Tuscany of Croatia".
+Vidulini has only 15 houses, population, 50.
 And still they have astronomic club Astronomska Udruga Vidulini (AUV).
-They have a networked telescopes, they send instruments on stratospheric balloons, they have made a mockup lander, and they have a working rover.
-All these things for their own fun and kids education.
+They have a networked telescopes, they send instruments on stratospheric balloons, they have made a mockup lunar lander, and they have a working robotic rover.
+All these things for their own fun and the education of their kids.

 Put Your Art on the Moon with the Team SYNERGY MOON ART Capsule

-Thats right, we are bringing artistic expressions from the whole human family to the moon, and no one needs to be excluded.
+That's right, we are bringing artistic expressions from the whole human family to the moon, and no one needs to be excluded.
 As a part of our mission to the moon our Tesla Rover will deploy the Art Capsule which will showcase and include art collected from around the world in a series of creative ways still to be announced.

 Visit this page again for updates on the Art Capsule technologies we will utilize to bring the contributed art to the lunar surface.
 Visit the social networking websites we've setup for you below and submit your creations for the Art Capsule.